Parul077/Parul077/README.md

 - 🌱 I’m currently learning **Machine Learning**

-- 👨‍💻 All of my projects are available at [on my GitHub](on my GitHub)
+- 👨‍💻 All of my projects are available at my GitHub account.

 - 📫 How to reach me **parulsingh1074@gmail.com**